jess-of-the-woods/tid_til/notes/linux/terminal.md

 [Linux and Unix tar command](http://www.computerhope.com/unix/utar.htm)

 #### zip / unzip
 - `zip -r zippeddocs.zip Documents/`: zip Documents dir into an archive called zippeddocs.zip
 - `unzip zippeddocs.zip`: unzip archive into current dir

+### sudo / su
+`su`: superuser.
+Typing `su` followed by root account password (if it has been set up), will log in as superuser/root user.
+To exit type `exit`.

+`sudo` will just allow you superuser access for a single command.. e.g. `sudo apt-get install wine`.
+This is safer.
+The OS will remember your password for 15 minutes.
+If you haven't set up root account & password, you can log in as superuser with `sudo su` using just your user password.

+- `sudo -k`: wipe cache

+#### GKSu
+GKSu is a library that provides a Gtk+ frontend to su and sudo.
+It supports login shells and preserving environment when acting as a su frontend.
+It is useful to menu items or other graphical programs that need to ask a user's password to run another program as another user.

+- `gksu gedit /etc/sysctl.conf`     (change swappiness)
+- `gksu gedit`, in preferences, disable file browser plugin

 ### user account management
 see '/etc/passwd', '/etc/shadow' & '/etc/group'